 Ongoing reforms have improved efficiency

 Heavyweight economies such as India and China have made progress in liberalising their economies and capital markets in recent years.
-For example, mutual market access schemes such as China's Stock Connect (2014) and Bond Connect (2017) initiatives have opened up Chinese capital markets to foreign investors and added over 1,400 companies to China's investable universe.
-More recently in 2019, China doubled the size of its Shanghai Free-Trade Zone in a drive to open markets.
-Such initiatives are increasing transparency and broadening access to Emerging Asia's capital markets.
+For example, mutual market access schemes such as China’s Stock Connect (2014) and Bond Connect (2017) initiatives have opened up Chinese capital markets to foreign investors and added over 1,400 companies to China’s investable universe.
+More recently in 2019, China doubled the size of its Shanghai Free-Trade Zone in a drive to open markets, and in 2020 China signed together with 14 nations the Regional Comprehensive Economic Partnership (RCEP), a trade deal covering roughly 30% of the world’s population and global output (see Figure 2).
+Such initiatives are increasing transparency and broadening access to Emerging Asia’s capital markets.

 Corporate governance across the region has also steadily improved in recent years with the emergence of shareholder activism helping to drive this change.
 In Southeast Asia, tangible improvements to reporting and enforcement of corporate governance standards have helped address recent concerns over corporate corruption.
 Meanwhile, politics in the region remains relatively stable compared with other emerging regions, facilitating foreign investor access to Emerging Asia's capital markets5.